senlin/so-clean-up-wp-seo/readme.txt

 The link to the page has been added to the Yoast SEO menu and of course there is also a link to it from the Plugins page.

-= I have updated the plugin and a new setting has been added, but I still can see that particular item. =

-That indeed can happen when we add a new setting.
-The plugin's settings then need to be re-saved.
-So all you need to do is go to the Settings page of the Hide SEO Bloat plugin and save them.
-Then all should be good.

 = Can I use Hide SEO Bloat on Multisite? =

 Yes, you can.